davidyu8/gouda-group-project/README.md

 ## Recipe Generating

 Clicking on `Create a Recipe`, we can navigate to the page that allows us to generate a new recipe based on an input ingredient.
-For example, let's say we want to generate a recipe that uses [_INGREDIENT_].
+For example, let's say we want to generate a recipe that uses meatballs.
 Providing the site with our desired input, it'll try and create a brand-new computer-generated recipe as follows:

 ![alt text](https://github.com/davidyu8/gouda-group-project/blob/main/flask/images_for_readme/recipe_generate.png)